DaserTwo/PictureScript/PictureScript.md

 ## Commands

-There are several types of commands: coments, state, drawing, stack, match, logic, control-flow and animation commands.
+There are several types of commands: coments, state, drawing, stack, match, string, logic, control-flow and animation commands.
 The command arguments will be given in a form [NAME:TYPE] there NAME will be used later in description and TYPE is one of these: INT, STRING, COLOR, ANY or a keyword-list separated by '|'.

 ### The coment command (#... [s:STRING])